 You pretty much need to be staying on the Old Faithful Club Level to have a chance at glimpsing Cinderella Castle from Wilderness Lodge.
 This is actually my favorite view of the bunch–a nice angle and a lovely serenity to it–but it can be challenging to score.
 At Four Seasons Orlando, you’re simply much farther away.
 You can see Cinderella Castle from a good number of the rooms, but it’s a distant few.

-The only other resort area that’s theme park adjacent is Crescent Lake, and Disney’s Yacht & Beach Club Resorts and Disney’s BoardWalk Inn don’t have the height to advertise views of either Epcot or Disney’s Hollywood Studios.
-However, many of the BoardWalk, Deluxe Club Level, and water view rooms at Disney’s BoardWalk Inn (and its Villas) will offer glimpses of both Spaceship Earth and Epcot’s fireworks.
+The only other resort area that’s theme park adjacent is Crescent Lake, and Disney’s Yacht & Beach Club Resorts and Disney’s BoardWalk Inn don’t have the height to advertise views of either EPCOT or Disney’s Hollywood Studios.
+However, many of the BoardWalk, Deluxe Club Level, and water view rooms at Disney’s BoardWalk Inn (and its Villas) will offer glimpses of both Spaceship Earth and EPCOT’s fireworks show, Luminous.

 There’s another option at Crescent Lake, and this offers rooms with what’s arguably the absolute best view in all of Walt Disney World.
 Those hotels are the Swan & Dolphin, which have long been derided for the way they intrude upon the sight lines behind World Showcase.
-What’s bad for the views of guests inside Epcot is pretty fantastic for those staying in theme park view rooms at these two hotels.
-(The above photo was shot from the Dolphin.)
+What’s bad for the views of guests inside EPCOT is pretty fantastic for those staying in theme park view rooms at these two hotels.

 Several of the tower-style hotels in the Disney Springs Resort Area and Bonnet Creek likewise offer glimpses of the parks from a distance.
 More immediately, they offer a bird’s eye view of Disney Springs, which is actually fairly cool (especially when the Rainforest Cafe volcano “erupts”).